FluffyMaguro/SC2_Coop_Overlay/README.md

 # Changelog
+* 1.18 version

+      - Commander images are shown in the background of the killbar
+      - In mixed difficulties, the order reflects which player queued for what difficulty
+      - On MM maps commander level isn't shown as 1
+      - Minor fixes and tweaks

 * 1.17 version

       - You can add notes to players that will show together with the winrate and games played